Constitution of the New York State Young Democrats

 Section 1.1.
 Members for Chartering Purposes.

 For the purposes of chartering at the State Convention all members of a chapter must be registered Democrats in the county where they are a member with the exception of members under the age of eighteen (18) who must reside in the county in question.
-There will be an exception for members who do not have a Chapter in their county of registration, or college students whose primary residence is the county even if their registration is elsewhere.
+There will be an exception for members who do not have a Chapter in their county of registration or college students whose primary residence is the county even if their registration is elsewhere.
+Members between the ages of sixteen (16) and twenty-one (21) who are registered or pre-registered to vote, but are listed as unaffiliated with any political party for purposes of this section.
+Non-Citizens, those not eligible/unable to register to vote, and others who do not have access to become registered Democratic Party members shall be allowed to become members if they submit any of the following forms of identification to the Convention Credentials Committee alongside their chapter’s roster: a piece of mail delivered to their address, a driver’s license or any other form of identification, and/or any other forms of proper documentation as determined by the Convention Credentials Committee.

 Section 2.
 Chartering.